 - Enlarged prostate (benign prostatic hyperplasia) can be an uncommon cause of incontinence.

 - Blockage from prostate cancer can trigger incontinence.

 Other causes of incontinence can be explained by things such as:

 - Nerve conditions that affect brain signals such as stroke, Parkinson’s disease, multiple sclerosis (MS) or diabetes

 - Certain medications such as decongestants or antihistamines

-Talk to your doctor right away if you are experiencing incontinence.
-Treatment is essential for your health and can improve your quality of life.
+Please talk to your doctor right away if you are experiencing incontinence.
+This condition can seriously impact your health and quality of life.
+We want to help.